 Term Explanation Term Explanation Roofscape: the 'landscape' of roofs, chimneys, towers etc. Slate: thin fissile roofing material of fine grain.
 Often lustrous or micaceous in finish.
 May derive from Wales or Cumbria Sash Window: fixed or moveable (often sliding) window.
 Scale - Proportion, size or extent usually in relation to surrounding structures.
 Streetscape: the 'landscape' of the streets - the interaction of buildings, spaces and topography (an element of the wider townscape, see below).
 Scale: proportion, size or extent usually in relation to surrounding structures.
 Stucco: see render Significance (in heritage policy): the value of a heritage asset to this and future generations because of its heritage interest.
 The interest may be archaeological, architectural, artistic or historic.
 Townscape the 'landscape' of towns and villages - the interaction of buildings, streets, spaces and topography.
 Significance derives not only from a heritage asset's physical presence, but also from its setting.
 (NPPF, 2018, 71).
 Value: an aspect of worth or importance, here attached by people to qualities of places (HE, Conservation Principles, 2008, 72).
 Sill: stone beam below the opening of a window.
-Venetian window large decorative window surmounted with a semi- Setting: (sometimes referred t (sometimes referred to as a Palladian window): circular arch. conservation area that contribute to its significance.
+Venetian window large decorative window surmounted with a semi- Setting: the aspects of the surroundings of an historic building, structure, landscape, site, place, archaeology or (sometimes referred to as a Palladian window): circular arch. conservation area that contribute to its significance.
 Vernacular: traditional forms of building using local materials.
 Significance: the special historical, architectural, cultural, archaeological or social interest of a building, structure, landscape, site, place or archaeology - forming the reasons why it is valued.
 Victorian: the architectural style between 1837 and 1901, i.e. during the reign of Queen Victoria.